openshift/openshift-origin-design/designs/virtualization/4.x/cd roms/cd roms.md

 ![suggested option](img/suggested-Advanced-virtual-hardware-noCDROM.png)

 Moving the CD-ROM creation to the storage step, will enable us (instead of directing users to the ‘Advanced>CD ROMs’) to direct them to the ‘Storage>Disks’ table.
+We'll link the disk name to the modal and they could look at it in the General step if they wanted to.

 ![Moving the CD-ROM creation to the storage step](img/Storage-step.png)